Skip to main content

 At regional level, all regions will consider modifying their electromagnetic fields (EMF) emission norms, which are currently an obstacle to 5G rollout, especially in Wallonia and in the Brussels region.
 EUR 19.5 million will be dedicated to supporting the deployment of FTTH in the German-speaking community.
 Wallonia will also invest in connecting business parks and schools (EUR 70.3 million).

-Broadband mapping: The BIPT provides a mapping system for broadband (per technology) showing where Internet access is available at a particular speed.
+In terms of broadband mapping, the BIPT provides a mapping system for broadband (per technology) showing where Internet access is available at a particular speed.
 In this way, areas where high-performance infrastructure is not yet present (white areas) and additional measures are necessary can be identified.
-In addition to the mobile and broadband maps, the BIPT will also develop a dedicated FTTH fibre map.

 There are mapping tools with infrastructure information provided on the regional level.
 An example is the KLIP – Kabel en Leiding Informatie Portal database in Flanders, which provides relevant information for planning, permit applicants, cable and pipeline operators as well as public administration.